hellodk34/bingwallpapers/README.md

 # bingwallpapers
-save daily bingwallpapers to your disk
+saving daily bingwallpaper to your disk

 # Usage